HenryGinn/Catan/README.md

 - Knowledge not known to other players is only shared to other players via public actions.
 - No probabalistic knowledge is encoded in the game state.
 If another player has lots of wheat for example and gets stolen from, the information that the stolen card was probably wheat would not be used.

+The definition of a trade is reasonably broad.
+The state includes the position of the robber, and as trades are described by resulting game states, trades including movement of the robber can be added to the list of trades.
+Trades such as "I will give you xyz if you do not build there" can also be implemented as building is also a change in state.
+After either of these types of trades had been handled, the list of trades would have to be updated, for example removing all trades that would move the robber again.

+Promises could still be implemented in this framework.
+A card similar to a development card could be conjured and then traded with another player, and this card acts like a contract.
+For example a card could represent, "I owe you one sheep", and then the receiver of this contract card would play the card on a later turn to gain a sheep.
+Every such promise would need to be implemented as its own card however so the scope would have to be limited.
+IOU cards could potentially be implemented, but this would increase the card type count by 50% alone and make the network harder to train.
+Promises such as trade embargos are subject to complicated social dynamics between the players and would be almost impossible to implement.

 ## Implementation